 WTTP 1851: Water Treatment II

 This course is a continuation of Water Treatment 1.
-More advanced topics such as water softening, pH control, pre-oxidation and dissolved metals removal will be covered.
-An overview of chemical feed systems as well as chemical dosage calculations will also be covered.
+Advanced topics in this course include: water softening; pH control; pre-oxidation; and dissolved metals removal.
+Students are provided an overview of chemical feed systems and chemical dosage calculations.

 Learning outcomes

-- Explain the basic concepts and processes of coagulation and flocculation at a water treatment facility.
+• Explain the basic concepts and processes of coagulation and flocculation at a water treatment facility.
+Perform coagulation calculations.
+Understand the dosage requirements for coagulation.

-- Explain the importance of pH control in water treatment.
+• Explain the importance of pH control in water treatment.
+Describe Lime, soda ash, caustic soda and C02 systems.
+Perform calculations for pH control.

 Course topics